Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Oct28, i ignore a group of instructions for a long time, Operation System.

 Oct26, play tennis with my former colleague, project manager Mrs. Zhou with her Husband Mr. Li.
 I ask several question about how to improve SeeLayer, Li suggest to larger the LOCK icon, because this is the key function.
 Or I can use logo as the LOCK button, make sure eye-catching.